-Throughout his career, Mr. Johnson fostered collaborative efforts and symbiotic relationships with Michigan philanthropy leaders such as Russell Mawby and Dorothy A. Johnson, as well as with the W.K.
+Throughout his career, Johnson fostered collaborative efforts and symbiotic relationships with Michigan philanthropy leaders such as Russell Mawby and Dorothy A. Johnson, as well as with the W.K.
 Kellogg Foundation.
-Mr. Johnson recalled that, “Michigan and Indiana, without any formal relationships, sort of continued that effort and we were supportive of each other.”
-Mr. Johnson served on the advisory committee for the Michigan Community Foundations’ Youth Project reviewing community foundation grant requests including organizational and fundraising development plans.
+Johnson recalled that, “Michigan and Indiana, without any formal relationships, sort of continued that effort and we were supportive of each other.”
+Johnson served on the advisory committee for the Michigan Community Foundations’ Youth Project reviewing community foundation grant requests including organizational and fundraising development plans.
 He returned to Indiana with this idea and helped launch the Lilly Endowment-funded Indiana GIFT initiative.
 This multi-million dollar, multi-year effort helped to create community foundation services for every citizen in the state of Indiana.

-Mr. Johnson has been recognized and honored for his major contributions to the field of philanthropy throughout his career.
-In addition to being a founding member of the Indiana University, Center on Philanthropy, he was a founding member of the National Committee of Planned Giving (now called the Partnership for Philanthropic Planning) and organized the Indiana chapter of the National Society of Fund Raising Executives (now Association of Fundraising Professionals).
-Mr. Johnson is responsible for initiating a program to provide ongoing training for Indiana private college presidents, board members, and fundraising personnel through the Independent Colleges of Indiana Foundation.
-In 1995, Mr. Johnson received the Henry A. Rosso Medal for Lifetime Achievement in Ethical Fundraising, and in 1998, he was awarded with an honorary Doctor of Humane Letters degree from Indiana University.
+Johnson has been recognized and honored for major contributions to the field of philanthropy throughout his career.
+In addition to being a founding member of the Center on Philanthropy at Indiana University, he was a founding member of the National Committee of Planned Giving (now called the Partnership for Philanthropic Planning) and organized the Indiana chapter of the National Society of Fund Raising Executives (now Association of Fundraising Professionals).
+Johnson was responsible for initiating a program to provide ongoing training for Indiana private college presidents, board members, and fundraising personnel through the Independent Colleges of Indiana Foundation.
+In 1995, Johnson received the Henry A. Rosso Medal for Lifetime Achievement in Ethical Fundraising, and in 1998, was awarded with an honorary Doctor of Humane Letters degree from Indiana University.